dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 Error response from daemon: You cannot remove a running container 6bae1bae658c155fb6c4bcdf8fc3211d8d37816ca4790e50bf0b855d270fe738.
 Stop the container before attempting removal or use -f
 ```

-**You need to keep in mind thst when deleting containers, they have to be stopped for them to be removed**
+**You need to keep this in mind when deleting containers - a container has to be stopped to remove it**

 - [ ] As the error message implies, there is a shortcut around this.
 Run `docker rm -f webserver`.
 The ` -f` will 'force' it to stop and then remove it.
 Try it out and then run `docker ps -a` to confirm that it's gone

 ---
 >One handy little trick that can save some time is to just create containers that delete themselves when stopped.
-This is great for short lived containers and long lived containers that you only need temporarily and will never need to restart.
+This is great for short lived containers as well as long lived containers that you only need temporarily.
 >
 >You can do this by adding a ` --rm` flag to the `docker run` command.
 Try this out yourself; create an auto removing nginx container with:
 >